-You can also elevate the health of your scalp and hair with the GRO Discovery Kit.
-The trifecta of products, including GRO Hair Serum for daily use, GRO Hair Foam for volume and GRO Dry Shampoo utilizing follicle-stimulating technology, can help in creating visibly fuller-looking hair.
+You can also elevate the health of your scalp and hair with popular VEGAMOUR products.
+Consider GRO Hair Serum for daily use, GRO Hair Foam for volume and GRO Dry Shampoo, which can help in creating visibly fuller-looking hair.

 Recipe For Tress Success

 "Lemons are another ingredient rich in many nutrients: Citric acid, calcium, magnesium, vitamin C, pectin and flavonoids, each of which is beneficial for hair growth.
 In addition, vitamin C supports the immune system and improves collagen production, which in turn makes the hair grow," said Synder.
 Here, she shares her recipe for "one of the most potent health and beauty elixirs," which is jam-packed with mineral-rich greens, vitamin-packed fruit such as detoxifying lemon, vitamins, minerals, antioxidants, fiber, high-quality amino acids (which build protein) and other phytonutrients.

 - 7 cups chopped spinach (about a medium bunch)

 - 6 cups chopped romaine lettuce (about 1 small head)

 - 2 cups cold filtered water